sonalake/swagger-changelog-gradle-plugin/README.md

 [![CI Build](https://github.com/sonalake/swagger-changelog-gradle-plugin/workflows/CI%20Build/badge.svg)](https://github.com/sonalake/swagger-changelog-gradle-plugin)
 [![codecov](https://codecov.io/gh/sonalake/swagger-changelog-gradle-plugin/branch/master/graph/badge.svg)](https://codecov.io/gh/sonalake/swagger-changelog-gradle-plugin)

-A gradle pluging for generating an asciidoc docset for a changelog across different versions of a swagger API.
+A gradle plugin, developed by [Sonalake](https://sonalake.com) that scans a nexus repository for historical versions of a swagger.json for some project, and produces an asciidoc formatted changelog from it.

 Assumes that: